MoltenZaz/Windows-Hacks/README.txt

 This script adds custom hotkeys to Houdini and Photoshop It also enables snipping tool when Windows + s is pressed and immediatly starts a snip

+Dvorak:
+Changes the input to Dvorak except when holding ctrl alt or win.
+It also sets CapsLock to backspace.
+To toggle back to qwerty press Insert.
+For this script to work you need to have australian english with qwerty and us english with dvorak in your windows language settings or modify the script.

 Easy Window Dragging:

 Easy Window Dragging enables you to move, resize, close, maximize and minimize windows easily, by holding the windows key